Big-4 Rail Trail Extension

 The widening and improvement project will repair and widen the existing Rail Trail (from Heritage Trail Park south to Starkey Avenue).
-Closures will be completed in phases to allow Rail Trail use throughout the project.
+Closures will be completed in phases to allow the use of segments of the trail throughout the project:

 - Phase I: CR 875 E to Mulberry Street - this section is complete

 - Phase II: Mulberry Street to Starkey Avenue - this section is closed and expected to be complete in the fall of 2023